-‘My 600 Lb Life’: Tanisha Survived Awful Childhood Molestation, Afraid Of Fate
+‘My 600 Lb Life’ Tanisha Survived Awful Childhood Molestation, Afraid Of Fate

 At the age of 15.
 Tanisha got pregnant.
 She weighed 220 pounds during her pregnancy and was disgusted with herself.
 She became bulimic and lost 70 pounds, but when she found herself pregnant for the second time, she stopped forcing herself to throw up in order to keep her baby healthy.
 Over the next couple of months, Tanisha gained 100 pounds.

-My 600 lb Life continued the story of Tanisha as a 25 years old who weighed 500 pounds and was depressed because her body was the worst it had ever been.
-She couldn’t get up and move around, so she continued to eat and gain.
+My 600 lb Life continued on with the story of Tanisha as a 25 years old who weighed 500lbs and was depressed because her body was the worst it had ever been.
+She couldn’t get up and around so she continued to eat and gain.
 She felt that her only way to break the cycle was to commit suicide.
 She swallowed a bunch of pills but soon regretted it and forced herself to throw them up.
 Tanisha described the struggle with food addiction in the following video.

 She wanted to turn her life around, so she gave her life over to God.
 Her mother soon followed Tanisha’s lead, gave up her drug habit, and found support from God.
 They were able to have a healthy relationship for the first time in Tanisha’s life.
-Tanisha’s mother apologized for her drugs, the strange men, not believing Tanisha when she spoke of the molestation, and not supporting her.
+Tanisha’s Mother apologized for her drugs, the strange men, not believing Tanisha when she spoke of the molestation, and not supporting her.
+In essence, she was sorry for not doing her job as Tanisha’s mother.
 Tanisha’s mother was addicted to food as well, which was an addiction she couldn’t break away from.
 She was close to 700lbs.

 #Femail – 600lb woman reveals her own mom died of extreme obesity, Tanisha Cleveland of … https://t.co/tj2LOveSSf pic.twitter.com/oUSzbUsGOD